vegaprotocol/specs/user-interface/7003-MORD-manage_orders.md

   - **could** see what part of the liquidity shape or pegged order shape this relates to.
 See [pegged orders](#pegged-order-shapes) and [liquidity provisions](#liquidity-order-shapes) shapes below.
   - **could** see link to my full shape

-- **should** see how much has been filled [size](9001-DATA-data_display.md#size) e.g. if the order was for `50` but so far only 10 have traded I should see Filled = `10`.
+- **should** see how much of the order's [size](9001-DATA-data_display.md#size) has been filled e.g. if the order was for `50` but so far only 10 have traded I should see Filled = `10`.
 Note: this is marked as a should because in the case of Rejected order and some other scenarios it isn't relevant.
-- **should** see how much of the orders [size](9001-DATA-data_display.md#size) remains.
+- **should** see how much of the order's [size](9001-DATA-data_display.md#size) remains.
 Note: this does not go to zero if the order status goes to a closed state.
 TODO double check what the API does in a situation where I got 50% fill then canceled an order

 - if order type = `Limit`: **must** see the Limit [price](9001-DATA-data_display.md#quote-price) that was set on the order
 - if order type = `Market`: **must** not see a price for active or parked orders, a `-`, `Market` or `n/a` is more appropriate (API may return 0).